asafda/react-native-app-template/README.md

 - Prettier - Code formatter
 - vscode-flow-ide

-If you're using a different IDE you'll need to configure your own extensions to replace to mentioned above.
+If you're using a different IDE you'll need to configure your own extensions to replace the mentioned above.

 ## Getting started